rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 An optional `:latency` can be used to set the seconds of delay between changes and refreshes.

-### Setting up Webpack
+### Setting up webpack

 Webpack as a dizzying array of plugins and configuration options.
-The bare minimum to get JavaScript working with Webpack and Middleman is to set an `entry` option to declare the primary source file(s) entry point and where it should compile to as the `output`:
+The bare minimum to get JavaScript working with webpack and Middleman is to set an `entry` option to declare the primary source file(s) entry point and where it should compile to as the `output`:

 ```javascript
 // webpack.config.js